b0noI/AIF2/source/_posts/2014-12-28-building-text-dictionary-illustrated-by-nlp-library-aif.markdown

 * Semantic word is a language subset containing tokens with a similar context of use.
 * Text vocabulary is a set of all possible words built on the basis of text language.

-Today we are speaking about a “common” word, not a semantic one.
+Today we will be speaking of a “common” word, not a semantic one.
 Building semantic connections in text and a dictionary of semantic words of the text is the task of the next release.

 # “Similarity” of tokens

 It can be easily noticed that some terms are incomplete and require some clarification in order to be practically used.
 For instance, “word” requires clarification on the token similarity notion.
 In our article we will calculate token similarity using formula [1].
 The formula shows the probability that two tokens are included in one word.
+Accordingly, we assume that two tokens are included in one word if there is inequality [2].

+ifthen: Token similarity tries to infer whether a given token is similar to another execlusively based on it's form.
+For an instance we consider the tokens "see" and "seemed" similar.

+Token similarity is computed using the formula [1].
+It shows the probability that two tokens are included in one word.
 Accordingly, we assume that two tokens are included in one word if there is inequality [2].

 [1]
 ![img](http://hsto.org/files/e7f/7ff/efa/e7f7ffefad8b4710948f5ea4a9c22890.png)